RunXPS/dataValidatorProject/Readme.md

 Readme

-parsing tools: beautiful soup, selenium inspect -> search for class
+parsing tools: beautiful soup, selenium \n inspect -> search for class

 task 1 for this week: